theNestruo/z80-asm-meter-vscode/README.md

     * `best`: Shows the total timing calculation that best fits the selection.
     * `default`: Does not show any alternative total timing calculation.

+* `z80-asm-meter.statusBar.totalTimingsOrder`: Determines the order of the [total timing calculations](#total-timing-calculations) in the status bar when more than one total timing calculation is visible.

+    * `retFlowJumpCall` (default): At exit point (returns) first.
+Execution flow next.
+Other exit points (jumps and calls) last.
+This order is the most visual, with returns ("going back") to the left, execution flow ("going down") next, and jumps and calls ("going elsewhere") to the right.
+    * `flowRetJumpCall`: Execution flow first.
+Any exit points (returns, jumps and calls) last.
+    * `retJumpCallFlow`: Any exit point (returns, jumps and calls) first, execution flow last.
+This order matches the timing convention of single instructions, where the _conditions met_ (returns, jumps and calls) are to the left and the conditions not met (execution flow) are to the right.

 * `z80-asm-meter.statusBar.copyTimingsAsHints`: Enable copying timings as [timing hints](#timing-hints), instead of the default human-readable format.
 Disabled by default.

 * `z80-asm-meter.statusBar.sizeSuffix`: The suffix for the size in bytes in the status bar.
 Either a single string (such as `" B"`), or a couple of strings separated by pipe (|) for singular and plural.
 Defaults to `" byte| bytes"`.